libretro/libretro-database/README.md

 - __Serial Number__ found within the ROM file, for larger files like disc-based games, to avoid computing checksums on large files.
 The serial is not metadata but encoded within the game's binary data, which is scanned (in applicable cases) as a byte array by RetroArch.

 Current [build script code](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh#L288) can be viewed as a reference for which type of key field RetroArch uses for each console system.

+### Precedence
+Databases earlier in the list have precedence over items later in the list.
+E.g. definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item.

 ### Fields Specified in Game Information Databases